DimitriosGkiokmema/CSC309-A2/frontend/react-app/README.md

     - Managers can create, update, and delete promotions.
 - [ ] Promotion Listing (15 marks):
     - All logged in users can view the list of promotions.

+# Feature Ideas
+- use ImageKit to store and retrieve user profile pics